mingshengzhangp4/variant_warehouse/spark_benchmark/README.md

 SciDB/Apache Spark/ADAM Benchmark Project

+The Benchmark project was started as a performance comparison between SciDB and Apache Spark using realistic queries in genomic processing.
+The benchmark results highlights SciDBs important performance achievement because of MAC technology and other architectural decisions to become the choice architecure for Variant Warehouse processing.
-The Spark Benchmark is constructed with software from the below open source repositories and software versions.
+The Spark portion of the benchmark is constructed with software from the below open source repositories and software versions.
 This is specified in the query.sbt file in the spark_benchmark directory.

 scalaVersion  "2.10.4"
 "org.apache.spark" %% "spark-core"   % "1.2.1",